andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/01-first-response-flow.md

 Fast check for life‑threats in this order; shout for help or assign tasks as you go.

 - Responsiveness: AVPU (Alert, responds to Voice, to Pain, Unresponsive).
 - Airway/Breathing: Is the airway open?
 Are they breathing?
-If not, start CPR if trained and appropriate.
+If not, start CPR.
+Hands‑only chest compressions are appropriate for untrained lay rescuers.
 Attach an AED if available and follow prompts; minimize interruptions to compressions and resume immediately after shocks per device instructions.
 - Massive bleeding: Look for and control heavy external bleeding immediately.
 - Position: Place on back for assessment unless vomiting (recovery position) or trauma suggests spinal care.